COPtoLON/KB/Quantitative Finance/README.md

 Mean-field games blend ideas from game theory, stochastic processes, and control theory.
 Their strength lies in managing large-agent systems where each agent’s individual impact is small, but collectively significant.
 In trading contexts—like those faced by hedge funds (Jane Street, Two Sigma, Citadel, etc.)—the MFG framework can help reason about the interplay between a single agent’s optimal strategy and the aggregate market behavior.

 By clarifying the ideas of market dynamics, game-theoretic interactions, and advanced modeling (through PDEs or branching processes), one can more rigorously capture how agents attempt to maximize their outcomes under uncertainty, competition, and continuous adaptation.

+Financial Markets

+Optimal Execution & Price Impact: Traders seek to execute large orders without excessive market impact, balancing price drift and volatility (a typical MFG approach).
+Systemic Risk: Large numbers of correlated strategies can amplify market drawdowns.
+Crowd Dynamics

+Pedestrian Movement: Pedestrians are viewed as rational agents aiming to minimize discomfort in crowds, leading to macroscopic flow equations.
+Epidemiology

+SIR-type Models: Individuals may adapt behaviors in response to an epidemic, and an MFG can describe optimal behavior (distancing, etc.) across a large population.
+Branching Scenarios

+Population Growth or Exit/Entry Models: Agents “branch” (e.g., a firm splits into subsidiaries) or leave (exit the market).
+This modifies the equations to handle time-varying population counts.

 # Company Trading Algorithm
 Any good and thought-through trading algorithm must have some considerations on the following: